blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Ice Knife (1st)
 Casting Time: 1 action
 Range: 60 feet
-Components: V, S, M(a drop of water or piece of ice)
 Duration: Instantaneous
 A shard of ice appears in your hand and you throw it at one creature in range.
 Make a ranged spell attack against the creature.
 On a hit, the creature takes